swetoast/steamlink-launcher/readme.md

 ## Installation

 * download the [zip](https://github.com/swetoast/steamlink-launcher/releases) of the launcher and install it via Kodi
 * the addon installs Steamlink automatically, wakeuponlan is also supported if its installed all you have to do is create a file in home directory called .wakeup and add your MAC id
+* This addon needs Kodi version **19** to be installed since its **python 3**.

 ## Want to contribute